Ghirro/gambit/README.md

 # What does it do?

-Gambit provides a very simple way to build container components and declare and fetch it's local and remote data dependencies to ensure that you have an easy way to build API-connected components whilst still being able to use the entire Redux tool set and get as low-level as you want where you choose.
+Gambit provides a very simple way to create container components that need to interact with an API.
+It does so in a way that uses the power of the redux store whilst being much quicker and easier to implement.

+Because it's built on Redux, you can still use the entire Redux ecosystem alongside it whether that's `react-router-redux` or `redux-dev-tools` etc.

 ## Give me an example, you idiot!